-We offer promotional financing and credit cards issued by a third-party bank that manages and directly extends credit to our customers.
-We provide a license to our brand and marketing services, and we facilitate credit applications in our stores and online.
-The banks are the sole owners of the accounts receivable generated under the program and, accordingly, we do not hold any customer receivables related to these programs and act as an agent in the financing transactions with customers.
-We are eligible to receive a profit share from certain of our banking partners based on the annual performance of their corresponding portfolio, and we receive monthly payments based on forecasts of full-year performance.
+The Company offers promotional financing and credit cards issued by a third-party bank that manages and directly extends credit to its customers.
+The Company provides a license to its brand and marketing services, and it facilitates credit applications in its stores and online.
+The banks are the sole owners of the accounts receivable generated under the program and, accordingly, the Company does not hold any customer receivables related to these programs and acts as an agent in the financing transactions with customers.
+The Company is eligible to receive a profit share from certain of its banking partners based on the annual performance of their corresponding portfolio, and the Company receives monthly payments based on forecasts of full-year performance.
 This is a form of variable consideration.
-We record such profit share as revenue over time using the most likely amount method, which reflects the amount earned each month when it is determined that the likelihood of a significant revenue reversal is not probable, which is typically monthly.
+The Company records such profit share as revenue over time using the most likely amount method, which reflects the amount earned each month when it is determined that the likelihood of a significant revenue reversal is not probable, which is typically monthly.
 Profit-share payments occur monthly, shortly after the end of each program month.